Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Conclusion

 \section{Conclusion}

-We have proposed an algorithm for synthesizing programs to guide reinforcement learning.
-Our algorithm, called model predictive program synthesis, handles partially observed environments by leveraging the world models approach, where it learns a generative model over the remainder of the world conditioned on the observations thus far.
-In particular, it synthesizes a guiding program that accounts for the uncertainty in the world model.
-Our experiments demonstrate that our approach significantly outperforms non-program-guided approaches, while performing comparably to an oracle that is given access to the ground truth program.
-These results demonstrate that our approach can obtain the benefits of program-guided reinforcement learning without requiring the user to provide a guiding program for every new task and world configurations.
+We propose an approach that automatically synthesizes programs to guide reinforcement learning for complex long-horizon tasks.
+Our model predictive program synthesis (MPPS) approach handles partially observed environments by leveraging an approach inspired by world models, where it learns a generative model over the remainder of the world conditioned on the observations, and then synthesizes a guiding program that accounts for the uncertainty in this model.
+Our experiments demonstrate that MPPS significantly outperforms non-program-guided approaches, while performing comparably to an oracle given a ground truth guiding program.
+Our results highlight that MPPS can deliver the benefits of program-guided reinforcement learning without requiring the user to provide a guiding program for every new task.

+One limitation of our approach is that, as with existing program guided approaches, the user must provide a set of components for each domain.
+This process only needs to be completed once for each domain since the components can be reused across tasks; nevertheless, automatically inferring these components is an important direction for future work.
+Finally, we do not foresee any negative societal impacts or ethical concerns for our work (outside of generic risks in improving robotics capabilities).

+\begin{ack} We gratefully acknowledge support from DARPA HR001120C0015, NSF CCF-1917852, NSF CCF-1910769, and ARO W911NF-20-1-0080.
+The views expressed are those of the authors and do not reflect the official policy or position of the Department of Defense, the Army Research Office, or the U.S. Government.
+We thank the anonymous reviewers for their insightful and helpful comments. \end{ack}